Shak-codes/Sendou.ink-Extension/README.md

 ### Sendou.ink API
 The Sendou.ink API is the service that will be queried in order to obtain all information regarding a streamer's SendouQ activity.

+### User Authentication
+- Within the extension configuration settings, we will provide a "Link Sendou.ink account" option.
+This will open a new tab for an OAuth login.
+This OAuth login could be directly from Sendou.ink, but if such a service doesn't exist and doesn't have any need to exist outside of this extension, we could simply perform this OAuth login using Discord(since Sendou.ink profiles are linked to Discord accounts).
+Then, with this Discord OAuth we can successfully connect the user to their Sendou.ink account.
+- Upon connecting a Sendou.ink account to the extension, the backend will receive the callback and obtain the corresponding Sendou.ink user ID.
+Then, we'll map each Twitch channel ID to the corresponding Sendou.ink user ID in our database for easy lookup.
+- On the frontend, we'll use window.Twitch.ext.onAuthorized to obtain the channelId and userId.
+The extension will then pass the JWT whenever fetching data from the backend for secure requests.

+### Data Fetching

+## Design
+### Frontend
+### Backend